tekumara/gh-doctor/README.md

 # Github Doctor

-[Github CLI](https://github.com/cli/cli) extension to set up github ssh keys and auth tokens (or rotate existing credentials).
+[Github CLI](https://github.com/cli/cli) extension to set up new or rotate existing github ssh keys.

 Commands are idempotent so they can be re-run which is useful in scripts.